Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Experiments

 \subsection{Experimental Setup}

-We train the models in simulation and transfer them to real cars.
-Here, we provide an overview of the simulation and real-world setup as well as the training process.
+For our experiments, we train the agents in simulation before we transfer them to real cars.
+In the following, we provide an overview of the simulation and real-world setup as well as the training process.

 \textbf{Simulation environment.} To simulate a car model, we use the open-source physics engine PyBullet~\cite{pybullet}.
 The car model is a rigid body system based on the URDF model in~\cite{babu2020f1tenth}.
 Our training environment can simulate a broad set of sensory inputs, such as LiDAR sensors, RGB cameras, and odometry.
 The model is actuated by applying force to the steering and acceleration joints.
-See supplements for more details.

 \textbf{Training pipeline.} During training in simulation, we place the agent randomly on the track at the beginning of an episode.
 Each training episode has a maximum length of $2\,000$ timesteps, resulting in 20 seconds of real-time experience.
 Agents learn to directly maximize the progress covered in a small, predefined time interval.
 Observations and actions are normalized.
 To account for latency experienced during testing and to increase the effectiveness of actions, we repeat each action multiple times.
 We regularly evaluate the agent by placing it on a fixed starting position for each track and let it run for at most $4\,000$ timesteps (i.e., 40 seconds) and average the maximum progress reached over five consecutive trials.
 Dreamer is trained for 2 million timesteps.
 The model-free baselines are trained for 8 million timesteps.